 The invitations to the wedding of Prince Harry and Meghan Markle are the hottest ticket in town.
 And there’s no doubt the dress, the cake and the flowers will influence thousands of weddings over the coming years, just as Prince William and Kate Middleton’s did.

 Are you planning a wedding to rival Harry and Meghan’s?
-Then you need an invitation—and wedding stationery—that befits royalty.
+Then you need a wedding invitation that befits royalty.

 The original invitations are estimated to have cost US $10 000, using bespoke techniques like custom letterpress and die stamping.
 But here’s the great news: you don’t need to have a title or own a castle to get the look.
 With these Canva wedding invitation templates, you can recreate the timeless, classy attention-to-detail of the originals—without the price tag.

 Before we go any further, let’s take a look at the real deal Royal wedding invitations (just in case you didn’t get one in the mail).